iocchi/PetriNetPlans/PNPgen/README.md

 Test:
     Load output pnml files with Jarp.
-    Unfortunately, they may not be readable, unless you move some places, transitions, labels...
+    Unfortunately, plans generated may not be readable, unless you move some places, transitions, labels...

 6) Generation of a PNP from a conditional plan (given in the source code)